-- The RemoteEventListener interface extends the java.util.EventListener interface and defines the single notify() method.
-Any object that wants to receive a notification of a remote event needs to implement it. - The RemoteEventProducer interface defines the methods needed to register, unregister and notify event listeners used to communicate between different parts of the system.
-The register method takes as parameter the event type the listener is interested in.
-There are five possibilities: all events, avatar events, room events, object events and "events for me".
-With the latter, the listener is only informed of events addressed explicitly to it (thanks to its DUID), without paying attention by whom. - The RemoteEvent class defines remote events passed from an event generator to the event notifiers, which forward them to the interested remote event listeners.
+- The RemoteEvent class defines remote events passed from an event generator to the event notifiers, which forward them to the interested remote event listeners.
 A remote event contains information about the kind of event that occurred, a reference to the object which fired the event and arbitrarily many attributes. - The RemoteEventProducerImpl class implements the RemoteEventProducer interface. - The RemoteEventNotifier helper class notifies in its own execution thread a given event listener on behalf of an RemoteEventProducerImpl.

-Figure 6 shows the design pattern used through the whole framework for the collaboration between the three different parts of MaDViWorld (i.e. avatars, rooms and objects) and the utility event package.
+Figure 5 shows the design pattern used through the whole framework for the collaboration between the three different parts of MaDViWorld (i.e. avatars, rooms and objects) and the utility event package.
 Note that the three of them are both implementing the RemoteEventProducer interface and are client of its implementation, RemoteEventProducerImpl.
 The operations defined by the interface are just forwarded to the utility class.
 With this pattern we have the suited inheritance relation (a WObject 'is a' RemoteEventProducer) without duplicating the common code.
-A lot of similarities with the Proxy Pattern defined in [10] can be found.
+A lot of similarities with the Proxy Pattern defined in [9] can be found.

-To sum up the whole event mechanism, the UML sequence diagram of Figure 7 dwells on all the operations, from the registration phase to the firing and notification of an event.
+To sum up the whole event mechanism, the UML sequence diagram of Figure 6 dwells on all the operations, from the registration phase to the firing and notification of an event.
 First (a), the event consumer registers a RemoteEventListener to a room, avatar or object whose events it is interested in.
 Second (b), due to a state change an event is fired and all interested listeners are notified, each by a RemoteEventNotifier.
 The informed listener can then do the appropriate work with regard to the type of the event.
-On Figure 7, one can also see the different methods invoked remotely across the LAN.
-This pattern present some similarities with the Jini distributed event programming model, which is specified in [1] and thoroughly explored in [17].
+On Figure 6, one can also see the different methods invoked remotely across the LAN.
+This pattern present some similarities with the Jini distributed event programming model, which is specified in [1] and thoroughly explored in [14].